 - October to February – 6:30 pm onwards

 - March –September – 7:30 pm onwards

 Why should kids visit Jantar Mantar?

 Looking at the celestial objects with the help of instruments in Jantar Mantar with the naked eye is probably the best thing to do in Jaipur with kids.
-Along with this, this place can educate them as well as you with the fascinations of space and time.
-Jantar Mantar sound and light show, which speaks the tales of yore and the history of Pink City can make your family trip to Jaipur a memorable one.
+Along with this, this place can educate them as well as you with the fascination of space and time.
+Jantar Mantar’s sound and light show, which speaks the tales of yore and the history of Pink City, can make your family trip to Jaipur memorable.